organicmaps/organicmaps.github.io/content/faq/app/crash/index.md

   order: 30
 ---

-It's probably our bug, and we will be happy to fix it in the next update.

 On Android, if you store your maps on an SD card, the most likely cause is a faulty SD card.
-You can format your SD card, or better yet replace it with a new one.
-If you moved the app itself to SD card, please move it back to the internal (device) storage.
+You can:
+1. Delete all downloaded maps and re-download them again to the SD card (may not work again).
+2. Delete all downloaded maps, select Internal device storage, and re-download maps.
+3. Format SD card and re-download maps.
+4. Buy a new SD card (recommended)

-If the issue continues, please [contact us](mailto:support@organicmaps.app) and give us:
+If the app still crashes, please check [our GitHub](https://github.com/organicmaps/organicmaps/issues/) for similar issues, and [contact us](mailto:support@organicmaps.app) and provide the following:

-* short description of the issue
+* A detailed description of the issue and steps to reproduce it
 * Organic Maps version
-* device model and OS version (Android or iOS).
+* Device model and OS version (Android or iOS)